 Accounting Schools in Kansas

 This guide to accounting schools in Kansas will supply you with detailed information on accounting schools and programs in the state so that you can choose the school that is the best match for your interests and career goals.
-The many accounting schools in Kansas offer educational opportunities from the associate’s to the post-graduate level, and can help you develop the skills and knowledge you need to succeed in your accounting career.
-You may also find that online programs like Kaplan University’s Bachelor of Science in Accounting are a good match for your college expectations and future career.
+The many accounting schools in Kansas offer educational opportunities from the associate’s to the post-graduate level and can help you develop the skills and knowledge you need to succeed in your accounting career.
+You may also find that online programs are a good match for your college expectations and future career.

 - There are 41 colleges and universities with accounting degree programs in Kansas.

 - 4 schools offer a master’s or advanced degree in accounting.

 - Highest graduation rate*: University of Kansas 61%1

 - Highest net price per year*: Benedictine College $22,0141

 - Lowest net price per year*: Wichita State University $8,0791